UdayComxtech/GoogleAddressVerification/README.md

 6. (Optional) Restrict the API key to prevent unauthorized use.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, which allows for permissive reuse of the code with attribution.
+You are free to use, modify, and distribute this project, provided that the original license terms are included.

 ## Contributions
 Contributions are welcome!
 Please submit a pull request or open an issue.